eclipse-langium/langium/CONTRIBUTING.md

 #### npm dependency resolution pitfalls

-If you have long experience in using node and npm this sub-chapter will likely offer no new info an you can skip it.
+If you have long experience in using node and npm this sub-chapter will likely offer no new info and you can skip it.
 But, if you are more familiar with other languages, build and dependency management eco-systems then this sub-chapter could be helpful to you.

 When you add a dependency to a `package.json` npm resolves this from the configured registry (default is [registry.npmjs.org](https://registry.npmjs.org/)).
 In other dependency management systems you can create something like a dev or snapshot version and install it locally, but this is not possible as such with npm.
 If you want to achieve a similar behavior you need to link your packages globally (global refers to you user's account scope, local refers to the project's scope).
 When you do this you forcefully overwrite what was downloaded from the npm registry.
 Incrementing the version of Langium itself will lead to problems, because npm will not be able to resolve those from its registry and therefore fail any install attempts in projects referring to Langium.

- If you execute `npm install` on the top-level of your Langium checkout all dependencies will be gathered locally inside `node_modules` and all four packages or sub-projects will be built. **Warning**: Do not run npm install directly inside the four Langium packages as it will mess up dependency resolution once you link packages globally.
+If you execute `npm install` on the top-level of your Langium checkout all dependencies will be gathered locally inside `node_modules` and all packages or sub-projects will be built. **Warning**: Do not run npm install directly inside the individual Langium packages as it will mess up dependency resolution once you link packages globally.

 #### Altered Langium for own language projects

 There is an npm build target available (`npm run dev-build`) linking all Langium packages to your global scope.
 It unlinks and uninstalls the Langium packages from the global scope, deletes any `node_modules` folders below the packages directory (see warning above), afterwards performs `npm install` and then links all packages to the global scope again.
-Then your are able to use `yo langium` or `langium generate` containing your local Langium adjustments from everywhere with your local user.
+Then you are able to use `yo langium` or `langium generate` containing your local Langium adjustments from everywhere with your local user.

 A project you created with `yo langium` contains a dependency to `langium` (e.g. `2.0.0`) and a dev-dependency to `langium-cli`) inside `package.json` by default.
 Now, you have to link your own global Langium build to your own language project.
 Issue the following commands in a shell from the root of your language project: